Introduction

 specifying the character encoding explicitly.
 It's crucial to close the stream afterwards to avoid memory leaks.

 .
-This method is straightforward and handles the character encoding automatically, making it suitable for simple file-reading scenarios.
+This method is straightforward and handles the character encoding automatically, making it suitable for simple file-reading scenarios involving input stream to string java conversions.

 Converting an InputStream